louispotok/louispotok-dot-com/_posts/2020-09-24-cashing-in-favors.md

 nb_migrate: dirty
 ---

 The last few weeks I've been back in the Bay Area after ~9 months away.
 In this time I've done a lot of crashing on my friends' couches or spare rooms.
-Partly this was about saving money, but I could have found a reasonably-priced subset much sooner.
+Partly this was about saving money, but I could have found a reasonably-priced sublet much sooner.
 Why didn't I?

 Community is about gifts.
 (This is a preview to my review of Sacred Economics.)
 The bigger the gift, the closer the relationship.
 By asking for favors, especially fairly major ones, I'm re-establishing my place in the community, and reassuring myself that I'm part of one.
 If I had met my housing needs through the market, I don't think I would have felt as re-connected to my friends here as I have.